fulls1z3/universal/README.md

 # start the server (Angular Universal)
 $ npm run serve

+# watch mode (build, and then HMR and test watch)
+$ npm run serve:watch
 ```

 Navigate to `http://localhost:1337` for **lean Angular** (*client-side rendering*) and `http://localhost:8000` for **Angular